TehoorMarjan/grannyclock/Sniffer/SPECS.md

 ## Requirements

-- RF, MU, BR, BA shall trigger logging at each rising edge (0->1) and falling edge (1->0).
+- RF, MU, PON, BA shall trigger logging at each rising edge (0->1) and falling edge (1->0).
-- MU, BR, BA logging shall be active all the time
+- RF, MU, PON, BA logging shall be active all the time
-- To reduce data, RF logging shall only be active for 5 minutes every 30 minutes
 - Logging shall happen into a ring buffer with writing and reading head
 - Each logging entry shall contain:
-  - Triggering signal (RF/MU/BR/BA)
+  - Triggering signal (RF/MU/PON/BA)
   - Rising or Falling event
   - The value of `millis()` when event happened (or at latest when event is treated)
 - SD Card might be inserted/removed during operation (to collect data).
 This shall not impact logging to memory
 - Every so often, content of memory shall be offloaded to SD Card:
   - Attempted every minute
-  - Disabled during collection of RF signal
   - Aborted if ring buffer is empty (no data since last commit, reading head = writing head)
   - Aborted if SD Card is not present
   - Append data to the logging file